 Give them all pertinent information

 Make sure they know what kind of jobs you are applying for and what companies could be calling them.
-This gives them the opportunity to prepare what they say and match what the company would be looking for.
+This gives them the opportunity to prepare their thoughts and speak to what the company will be most interested in.

 Put your request in writing